Master of Arts in English with Language Emphasis

 The professional paper is a substantial essay on a language topic.
 The student selects one seminar paper written in the MA program and revises it, ideally with the professor under whose guidance it was originally written.
 The revised, polished paper will be presented to the committee as an example of the student's ability to perform research and write a convincing, reasoned argument on a topic related to linguistics.
 The paper should be approximately fifteen to twenty pages long and should be of professional quality.

 Comprehensive Examination (oral) and Thesis Defense

-About three weeks after passing the written examination, the nonthesis plan candidate will take an oral examination lasting no longer than one and a half hours, administered by the student's advisory committee.
+Approximately three weeks after passing the written examination, the Non-Thesis Plan candidate will take an oral examination lasting no longer than one and a half hours, administered by the student's advisory committee.
 Like the written examination, the oral exam will be based on the student's knowledge of the structure and history of the language and on the student's course work, although its range may be broader.
-For a student studying under the thesis plan, the oral exam will be given when the thesis is completed and approved by the advisory committee.
+For a student studying under the Thesis Plan, the oral exam will be given when the thesis is completed and approved by the advisory committee.
 While the exam will focus on the student's own research, it may also explore areas in which the student has had course work.
 The student must register for English 795, Comprehensive Examination, one credit, the semester he or she will be completing the oral exam.